Hazaj meter: Hazaj in Arabic poetry

 "Greetings, as I come and go, to the girl who lives in the valley;

 love of her is my guide, whenever I visit, and my incentive;

 I love the Bedu because of a gazelle who is seen among them.

 O you who wear that jewellery on your shoulder and neck!"

-The hazaj can also be used in dimeter form, as in the follow quatrain attributed to the 7th century Caliph Yazid I:
+The hazaj can also be used in dimeter form, as in the following quatrain attributed to the 7th-century Caliph Yazid I: